 3. Ensure Your Malpractice Insurance Covers Practicing Telemedicine While Abroad

 Malpractice insurers may not cover you if you are practicing telemedicine from abroad.
-This is, in part, because insurance is based on spreading individual risk across a population.
-That said, there are some malpractice insurers that will cover you while residing abroad.
+This is partly because insurance is based on spreading individual risk across a population.
+That said, some malpractice insurers will cover you while residing abroad.

 4. Consider Obtaining Multiple State Licenses

-Having multiple state licenses will likely be required to work with a telemedicine company, as physicians are only legally allowed to practice in states in which they are licensed.
-Most state medical boards allow physicians located outside the US to see patients in their state through telemedicine but be sure to double-check with your state’s medical board.
+Multiple state licenses will likely be required to work with a telemedicine company, as physicians are only legally allowed to practice in states where they are licensed.
+Most state medical boards allow physicians outside the US to see patients in their state through telemedicine but be sure to double-check with your state’s medical board.

 5. Difficulty Accessing an Electronic Medical Record (EMR)

-Some US based EMR’s do not allow foreign IP addresses to access their records.
-A VPN can circumvent this problem and can be helpful in accessing other personal resources such as a US-based bank account and of course your US Netflix account.
-Some physicians go on a scouting trip to their destination of interest to ensure they are able to access their EMR from outside the US.
+Some US-based EMRs do not allow foreign IP addresses to access their records.
+A VPN can circumvent this problem and can help access other personal resources such as a US-based bank account and of course, your US Netflix account.
+Some physicians go on a scouting trip to their destination of interest to ensure they can access their EMR from outside the US.

 6. Some Telemedicine Companies Allow Physicians to Be Abroad

 Some telemedicine companies allow physicians to work from abroad.
-These companies typically contract with payers, healthcare systems or employers that do not utilize Medicare for reimbursement and will not object to you working from outside of the United States.
+These companies typically contract with payers, healthcare systems, or employers that do not utilize Medicare for reimbursement and will not object to you working outside the United States.
 For physicians who are not US citizens or US Green Card holders, here is a guide to help navigate practicing telemedicine abroad.

-Practicing telemedicine while abroad is possible as long as you can overcome the challenges.
-It is very important to be upfront with your employer and/or your private patients about the fact that you plan to work from outside the US.
+Practicing telemedicine abroad is possible if you can overcome the challenges.
+It’s very important to be upfront with your employer and/or your private patients about the fact that you plan to work from outside the US.